Overview of Chicago Transit-Oriented Development

 Chicago is experiencing a growth construction projects near public transportation.
 A variety of organizations and government agencies are working on initiatives to support transit-oriented development in the Chicago Region.
-Last fall, the Chicago City Council adopted changes to its transit-oriented development ordinance to encourage more building close to transit.
+In Fall 2015, the Chicago City Council adopted changes to its transit-oriented development ordinance to encourage more building close to transit.
 We at Burnham thought we would take a look at steps being taken to foster Chicago’s transit-oriented development and some resulting projects.

 Chicago is Part of a National Trend in Transit-Oriented Development